tulth/alexa_skill/README.md

 # alexa_skill
-experimental scala endpoint for my alexa skill
+Experimenting with a scala endpoint for my alexa skill.